Human Subject Research Opportunities

 Come help us!

-We are currently recruiting young, healthy individuals for a study investigating the acute effects of hot tubbing.
-Study involves one screening session (60 min) and one experimental session (up to 3 hours), which includes 60 min in a hot tub.
-Must be fasted from food and caffeine on study day and must refrain from all medications and exercise for 24 hours.
+We are currently recruiting healthy paraplegic individuals for a study investigating the acute effects of hot tubbing.
+The study involves one screening session (60 min) and one experimental session (up to 3 hours), which includes 60 min in a hot tub.
+Subjects must be fasted from food and caffeine on study day and must refrain from all over-the-counter medications and exercise for 24 hours.

 Upon participation, subjects will be compensated up to $40.

-ELIGIBLE?
-Ages 18-40; no smoking, heart disease, or other chronic diseases; not currently taking prescription medications (except birth control); women must not be pregnant or currently breast-feeding; men must not be undergoing treatment to increase sperm counts.
+Eligible?
+Spinal cord injury at T4 or below (paraplegic; motor complete), Ages 18-50; no smoking, heart disease or other chronic diseases; women must not be pregnant or currently breast-feeding; men must not be undergoing treatment to increase sperm counts

 Research Volunteer Subjects Needed

 Healthy, non-smoking males and females, age 18-40, are needed for studies on cycling time trial performance.

 Subjects should be “active”, engaging in more than 5 hours of exercise a week, and accustomed to cycling for more than 3 hours at a time.
 The study lasts approximately 20 hours and will require 7 visits into the laboratory.